-Peasy does not offer a monthly subscription option.
+Peasy does not offer an annual subscription option.

 Peasy requires you to pay the transaction charge we incur by using your designated payment method to pay your tolls.
 Keep in mind, as a Peasy subscriber, toll charges may be less than the posted cash rate.